celo-org/docs/docs/community/release-process/smart-contracts.md

 ### Emergency patches

-If patches need to be applied before the next scheduled smart contract release, they should be cherry picked to a new release branch, branched from the latest deployed release branch.
+If patches need to be applied before the next scheduled smart contract release, they should be cherry-picked to a new release branch, branched from the latest deployed release branch.

 ## Promotion process